varghele/QuickMIDI/README.md

 # QuickMIDI
-Quick MIDI analyzer and fixer, I don't want to open the DAW everytime
+Quick MIDI analyzer and fixer, I don't want to open the DAW everytime.\
+If you wanto build it yourself, you will need the following:
 ``````bash
 conda create --name quickmidi python=3.12
 conda activate quickmidi